TatianaDubos/HangmanGame/README.md

 # HangmanGame
-Two versions of the hangman game :  Html, CSS and JavaScript Hangman game.
+Two versions of the hangman game :
+Html, CSS and JavaScript Hangman game, and
+Java and JavaFX Hangman game.